 The Living Environment course reinforces the standards in the Massachusetts Science and Technology/Engineering Curriculum Framework.
 Students explore concepts related to the chemistry of life, cell division, biodiversity, patterns of inheritance and the human body.
-Projects and activities are designed to facilitate their understanding of the core concepts.
 Students will learn strategies that will assist them in answering MCAS type multiple choice and open response questions.

-Open to Grades: 10, 11, 12 by recommendation only
+Open to Grades: 10, 11, 12 By recommendation only